amitni1/Catastrophic-Forgetting-Reproduction/README.md

 The experiment trains models sequentially across **10 Permuted MNIST tasks**:
 1. **Task 1:** the original MNIST dataset (standard digit classification).
 2. **Tasks 2–10:** Permuted MNIST — the input pixels are shuffled by a distinct fixed random permutation per task.

+The 60,000-image MNIST training set is split once into **50,000 training and 10,000 validation** images (held out with a fixed seed), and the standard **10,000-image test set** is used for reported accuracy.
+The same split is applied under every task's permutation, so each task has its own train/validation/test views of the data.

 Three models are compared through the sequence:
 1. **SGD:** a baseline trained with plain stochastic gradient descent, with no mechanism to protect prior tasks.